gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

     List.foldl scan [ b ] >> List.reverse
 ```

-We can use it, for example, in a the generation of a triangular number sequence:
+We can use it, for example, in the generation of a triangular number sequence:

 ```elm {l siding }
 triList : Int -> List Int